OSZII/OSZII/README.md

 # 💫 About Me:
 <br>🔭 I’m currently all in on Svelte and Sveltekit in combination with TS ❤ approx 3 years of total experience
-<br>🌱 Done a little bit with golang, python and java, webflow, vuejs and laravel
+<br>🌱 Done a little bit with golang, python and java, webflow, vuejs and laravel and more (see below)
 <br>💬 I dislike mongo and love postgres
 <br>
 At the moment of writing this I have about 2y of professional Web dev experience with Vuejs on a big ecoomerce store with over 270+ shops and 6k+ employees!